Murder of Jailyn Candelario

-In June 2023, Jailyn Candelario, a 16-month-old American child from Cleveland, Ohio, was murdered in her home by her mother Kristel Candelario, who had left her abandoned for ten days while vacationing in Puerto Rico and Detroit.
+In June 2023, Jailyn Candelario, a 16-month-old American girl from Cleveland, Ohio, was murdered in her home by her mother Kristel Candelario, who had left her abandoned for ten days while vacationing in Puerto Rico and Detroit.

 Background

 Neighbors recounted that Candelario had a history of abandoning her child; one reported that in one instance they had agreed to take care of Jailyn for the weekend, which turned into a month and a half, with Candelario refusing to answer the phone or pick up Jailyn.
 It was later reported that Candelario had left Jailyn alone for two days in the home just prior to the trip that began on June 6.

 Death

 On June 6, 2023, Kristel Candelario left Jailyn alone and unattended at their home in West Boulevard, Cleveland, and did not return until June 16, 2023, early in the morning.
 Candelario had left Jailyn with a few bottles of milk alone in the home in her playpen.
 A neighbor's doorbell camera recorded Jailyn screaming multiple times including early in the morning about two days after Candelario had left.
 Candelario posted on social media during her time out of the state, posting a picture of herself smiling, barefoot on a beach captioned with; "The time that is enjoyed is the true time lived."

 Upon her discovery Jailyn was found to be extremely dehydrated and was found in a play pen that consisted of soiled blankets and a bottom liner that was saturated with urine and feces.
 Kristel reportedly called 911, and prior to first responders arriving at the home, Candelario had changed Jailyn into a clean outfit.
 Responding Cleveland Division of Police found Jailyn unresponsive with medics pronouncing her dead at the scene, and noted that her appearance was emaciated with sunken eyes, dry lips and fecal matter in her mouth and under her fingernails.
 Excluding that Jailyn had been left alone for 10 days, she otherwise showed no signs of physical trauma according to the Cuyahoga County Medical Examiners office.
-Her death was determined to be due to starvation and severe dehydration and weighed seven pounds less than she had at a doctor's visit in April 2023.
+Her death was determined to be due to starvation and severe dehydration, and she weighed seven pounds less than she had at a doctor's visit in April 2023.